gdanezis/petlib/README.md

 petlib
 ======

-A python library that implements a number of Privacy Enhancing Technolgies
+A python library that implements a number of Privacy Enhancing Technolgies (PETs)